 On a clear day, you can see Catalina Island, the harbor, and the beautiful beach.

 Address: 2647 East Coast Hwy, Corona Del Mar, CA 92625

 Opened in 1966, the Sherman Library & Gardens is now a two-acre horticultural oasis.
-When it first opened, only one small part of the Gardens was built, but in the eight years after it opened, the central garden, library, gift shop, conservatory, and café were also constructed.
+When it first opened, only one small part of the gardens was built, but eight years after it opened, the central garden, library, gift shop, conservatory, and café were also constructed.

 There is a guided tour that takes you through the serene botanical gardens.
 While this tour only takes about an hour, it’s easy to spend many hours exploring the beauty of the gardens and conservatory.

 You’ll enjoy this beautiful spot with over 100 varieties of begonia and palms, an extensive orchid collection, and a succulent garden.
 Nature lovers will find the Sherman Library one of the most unique things to do in Newport Beach.